The structure of deviations from maximum parsimony for densely-sampled data and applications for clade support estimation: Introduction

-The steps of this procedure would not be possible without our recent development of a means of compactly representing highly parsimonious trees called the ``history sDAG'' (Figure~\ref{fig:hsdagconstruction}).
-Building on the MatOptimize software~\citep{USHER2021}, we have developed software that can search for diverse MP trees on data and produce a history sDAG containing these trees.
-Using the history sDAG and this software, we find that there are frequently an enormous number of highly parsimonious trees for SARS-CoV-2 data sets, even when we collapse branches without mutations and restrict to trees that are as parsimonious as any that the phylogenetic algorithm has found \cite{dumm2023representing}.
-By enabling us to enumerate potentially all MP trees on simulated data, the history sDAG allows us to efficiently estimate parsimony diversity, our summary statistic for comparing the difficulty of phylogenetic inference on simulated and real data.
-The structure of the history sDAG containing all known MP trees on a dataset also facilitates a dynamic programming algorithm that can rapidly find the closest MP tree to a given simulated tree, even when the number of MP trees is beyond astronomical.
+The steps of this procedure would not be possible without our recent development of a means of compactly representing highly parsimonious trees called the ``history sDAG'' (\autoref{fig:hsdagconstruction}).
+Building on the matOptimize software~\cite{USHER2021}, we have developed Larch~\cite{larch}, an open-source software that can search for diverse MP trees on data and produce a history sDAG containing these trees.
+Using the history sDAG and this software, we are often able to find well over $10^{10}$ highly parsimonious trees for SARS-CoV-2 data sets, even when we collapse branches without mutations and restrict to trees that are as parsimonious as any that the phylogenetic algorithm has found \cite{dumm2023representing}.
+By enabling us to enumerate potentially all MP trees on simulated data, the history sDAG allows an efficient estimation of parsimony diversity, our summary statistic for comparing the difficulty of phylogenetic inference on simulated and real data.
+The structure of the history sDAG containing all MP trees on a dataset facilitates dynamic programming algorithms that can rapidly find the closest MP tree to a given simulated tree, even when the number of MP trees is beyond astronomical.
+The history sDAG also enables efficient sampling from this large set of MP trees.
+In this paper, we show how uniform sampling from the trees in the history sDAG combined with a principled perturbation produces high accuracy clade support estimates.

-Applying the history sDAG in these two ways, we find that the differences between simulated trees and their most similar MP counterparts primarily consist of simple structures involving parallel child mutations on sister branches.
-This observation lays the groundwork for efficient probabilistic sampling of trees in this densely sampled regime, as well as for clade support estimators.